 A Call Profile consists of a set of stored parameters that describe a data communications call between serial hosts so that the call can be established by simply loading the information into the system.
 The Call Profile functions as a file that contains information about a data call so that you can reestablish a similar call at another time.
-Modes 0, 1, 2, and 3: As of 1/1/94, the BONDING Interoperability Test Group has authorized all vendors to claim only Mode 1 certification.
-Ascend will release modes 2, 3 and 0 BONDING software when vendor interoperability testing schedules are announced, scheduled and completed

-To establish a BONDING call, you must set the Call Type parameter to BONDING in the current Call Profiles of both the dialing and answering devices.
 Call Profiles are listed in the Directory Menu, which stores up to 32 Call Profiles in addition to a current Call Profile.
-The first 16 profiles (101-116) and the current Call Profile (1\\) are associated with a particular serial host port, and the last 16 are common to all host ports (117-132).
+The first 16 profiles (101-116) and the current Call Profile (1) are associated with a particular serial host port, and the last 16 are common to all host ports (117-132).